jorbush/jorbush-macos_rusty_clean_tool/README.md

 # Macos Rusty Clean Tool

-A tool to free up disk space by deleting `~/Library/Caches/`, unused node_modules and docker images.
+A tool to free up disk space by deleting `~/Library/Caches/`, `node_modules` and `target` directories and unused docker cache, volumes and images.

 ## Use